haren2312/kubernetes-course/_exercises/10-kustomize/01-first_kustomize_project.md

 2. **Define a Deployment**: Configure a simple NGINX deployment.
 3. **Create a Service**: Set up a service to expose your NGINX deployment.
 4. **Create a Customization File**: Use a `customization.yaml` file to bundle your resources.
-5. **Deploy Using Kustomize**: Apply your customized project to the Kubernetes cluster.
+5. **Deploy Using Kustomize**: Apply your Kustomize project to the Kubernetes cluster.
 6. **Clean Up**: Remove the resources when done.

 Before going ahead, I encourage you to attempt implementing these steps on your own.
 Give it a try, and afterward, you can refer to the detailed guide below!